TopazA/ras/README.md

 First time you start ras, it will create minimal configuration file in ~/.ras/config.
 Edit this file and add your own servers.
 Then restart ras, a menu will display available servers with user.
-Just hit it's number and you're connected, you can now use any non interactive Unix command.
+Just hit it's number and you're connected, you can now use any Unix command.

 Even I'm using it my self to reach some server over a dumb 3G connection, ras is NOT a very serious software.
 First it's using C